It’s so important for us to teach our children about differences and identity, so we are able to embrace those differences in life

 Learning to look after yourself and your loved ones is not just about the basics but also about making sure that you teach your children the most important lessons about who they are.
 It can be a mammoth task, but embracing differences is so important in the modern world.
 If you go back 50 years, it seems that differences were pointed out more, for the worse.
-And you can argue that now there’s a lot more segregation in the world, but it’s so important for us to teach our children about differences and identity, so we are able to embrace those differences in life.
-Here are some things that you should try.
+And you can argue that now there’s a lot more segregation in the world.
+Here are some things that you should try to teach your children about identity.

 Teaching Your Children Beyond the Textbook